rclone/rclone/docs/content/commands/rclone_move.md

 into `dest:path` then delete the original (if no errors on copy) in `source:path`.

+If you want to delete empty source directories after move, use the --delete-empty-source-dirs flag.

 **Important**: Since this can cause data loss, test first with the --dry-run flag.